ireddick/fetchify/readme.md

 adds a flexible fetch method to objects that support key/value operations

+# requirements

-objects currently require the following protocol:
+objects currently must support the following protocol:

 * has(key) - must return a boolean indicating presence of the key